 In the straightforward sense, Forest doesn't really do anything.
 It doesn't let you take notes, plan your calendar, share documents, or anything like that.
 But it could, in theory, help you get better at doing all of those things.

 The idea is pretty simple.
 If you want to get on with some task, you plant a tree within the app.
 If you can stay in Forest for a set period of time, the tree will grow.
 If you get distracted and open Facebook, it will wither and die.
 The more successfully you work and resist distractions, the bigger your virtual forest.
-Sure, it's a bit silly, but we've heard of worse ways to keep yourself motivated.
+Sure, it's a bit silly, but we've heard of worse ways to keep yourself motivated and £1.99/$1.99 is a price worth paying.

 Tasks are set to daily by default, but can instead be weekdays-only or three days a week, or whatever else you can come up with.
 It also syncs with the iOS Health app to track your steps, heart rate, and more for specific goals.
-Oh, and it works on the Apple Watch too, to make things even easier.
+Oh, and it works on the Mac and Apple Watch too, to make things even easier.
+So, invest £4.99/$4.99 and start on on your new set of streaks which hopefully will help establish productive habits.

-Forgive the unpronounceable name, IFTTT is probably worth it.
+Forgive the unpronounceable name.
 It stands for 'If This, Then That', and it allows users to create 'applets' combining the actions of a variety of apps under certain conditions.

-You could set your music to start playing when you get home, or to add any Facebook photos you're tagged into a specific album, or any number of other combinations.
-IFTTT claims to work with over 360 apps, and is regularly expanding its selection of triggers and actions so it can automate even more of your life.
+You could set your music to start playing when you get home, track your work hours with Google Calendar or any number of other combinations.
+IFTTT claims to work with over 360 apps, including Amazon Alexa and Google Assistant, plus the developers regularly expand its selection of triggers and actions so it can automate even more of your life.
+Best of all, it's free.

 There are few elements of modern life more tedious than filing expenses.
 Thankfully, there's an app for that.
 Shoeboxed is pretty simple: it uses your iPhone camera to scan receipts and store digital copies of them, allowing you to get rid of all those crumpled bits of fading paper cluttering up your 'miscellaneous stuff' drawer.